CCLC (company)

-An 1897 map showing property owned by the Chevy Chase Land Company along with Connecticut Avenue and the Rock Creek Railway streetcar line, both created by the Land Company and its owners.
-Many of the streets depicted in northwest D.C. did not yet exist.
+An 1897 map showing property owned by the Chevy Chase Land Company along with Connecticut Avenue and the Rock Creek Railway streetcar line, both created by the company and its owners.
+Many of the streets depicted in Northwest D.C. did not yet exist.

 CCLC is a commercial real estate asset management firm based in suburban Washington, D.C.
 As of 2025, it manages more than 1.6 million square feet of office, mixed-use, residential, and retail space, mostly in Montgomery County, Maryland.

 It was founded as the Chevy Chase Land Company in 1890 by Francis G. Newlands and William M. Stewart, who sought to develop streetcar suburbs for well-off white people in what is today the Chevy Chase area of Maryland and Washington, D.C.
 The company, which disavowed racist practices in the 2020s and renamed itself in 2025, continues to operate today as a privately held firm.